 For a long time, many Siamese cats had crossed eyes and crooked, kinked tails.
 Although these traits were undoubtedly the result of certain genetic factors, many legends offered alternate explanations for Siamese cats' interesting appearances.

 According to one legend, a group of Siamese cats was tasked with guarding a golden, royal goblet.
 Performing their duties, the cats stared at the goblet with such intensity that their eyes crossed.
 And because they wrapped their tails around the goblet for extra security, their tails became permanently bent.

 There are still Siamese cats with crossed eyes and crooked tails today, but it's not nearly as common.
 These traits were determined "undesirable" by cat fanciers and selectively bred out.
 We say the cats are just performing their security guard duties!Continue to 5 of 8 below.

 05 of 08

 Hundreds of years ago, Siamese cats were treasured by royal families in Thailand because of their distinctive, unusual, and beautiful appearances.
-In fact, members of these royal families believed that a Siamese cat would receive their soul when they died—and the cat would spend the rest of his life living in a temple and being pampered by monks and priests.
+In fact, members of these royal families believed that a Siamese cat would receive their soul when they died—and the cat would spend the rest of his long life living in a temple and being pampered by monks and priests.
 Not a bad gig, huh?Continue to 6 of 8 below.

 06 of 08